 Ethical, Sustainable, Organic, and Kind

-As well as their history, it’s good to know that Rug Mine rugs from Afghanistan are sustainable.
-As mentioned, the artisans I work with use organic fruit and vegetable dyes.
+In addition to their rich history, The Rug Mine's rugs from Afghanistan are crafted with sustainability in mind.
+The artisans I collaborate with predominantly use natural dyes, ensuring each piece is as environmentally responsible as it is beautiful.
 Afghan farmers take great care of their animals, raising and shearing them with love.
 If you want to learn more about my commitment to creating and sourcing ethical and sustainable Afghan rugs, read my article on this topic.

 As you might know, I am Nargis, the owner of The Rug Mine and my story also reflects some of the strife associated with rug-making in Afghanistan.
 My childhood constantly reminds me of the beauty of rug-making in my home city of Herat and takes me back to my own family life — you can read about my story here.
 My rugs are all authentic, genuine, and handmade, and they are mostly knotted by female artisans.
 You can see that process in action here.